shumez/cahier/190507_NelsonPeterT2019.md

 ### 02.01.
 LATE neuropathological changes

+###### 02.01.P01

+LATE encompoass

+* hippocampal sclerosis
+* hippocampal sclerosis of aging
+* hippocampal sclerosis dementia
+* cerebral age-related TDP-43 w/ sclerosis
+* TDP-43 pathology in the elderly

 > LATE-NC is a TDP-43 proteinopathy of advanced age, especially in subjects older than age 80.
-Following the convention proposed by a working group for the neuropathological criteria of Alzheimer’s disease (Montine et al., 2012), we use LATE to refer to the disease, and LATE-NC as the term to indicate LATE neuropathological changes.
-The term LATE is intended to encompass several previously used designations related to TDP-43 proteinopathy that may be associated with cognitive impairment, including hippocampal sclerosis, hippocampal sclerosis of ageing, hippocampal sclerosis dementia, cerebral age-related TDP-43 with sclerosis, and TDP-43 pathologies in the elderly (for reviews see Kuslansky et al., 2004; Lippa and Dickson, 2004; Nelson et al., 2013, 2016b; Dutra et al., 2015).
+Following the convention proposed by a working group for the neuropathological criteria of Alzheimer’s disease ([Montine et al., 2012]), we use LATE to refer to the disease, and LATE-NC as the term to indicate LATE neuropathological changes.
+The term LATE is intended to encompass several previously used designations related to TDP-43 proteinopathy that may be associated with cognitive impairment, including hippocampal sclerosis, hippocampal sclerosis of aging, hippocampal sclerosis dementia, cerebral age-related TDP-43 with sclerosis, and TDP-43 pathologies in the elderly (for reviews see [Kuslansky et al., 2004]; [Lippa and Dickson, 2004]; [Nelson et al., 2013], [2016b][2016_NeltnerJH_TrojanwskiJQ_NelsonPT]; [Dutra et al., 2015]).

 > ‘TDP-43 proteinopathy’ refers to loss of normal nuclear TDP-43 immunoreactivity, with TDP-43 protein ‘inclusion bodies’ in the neuronal cytoplasm, as well as abnormal TDP-43 accumulation (much of it phosphorylated) in nuclei and cell processes (neurites) of neurons and in oligodendroglia and astrocytes.
 For representative examples of TDP-43 proteinopathy, see Fig. 1.
 Mislocalized and phosphorylated TDP-43 is a necessary feature of LATE-NC and sometimes has characteristics similar to those seen in type A FTLD-TDP (Lin et al., 2009; Mackenzie et al., 2011; Murray et al., 2014; Aoki et al., 2015), but often the features do not fit cleanly into an established FTLD-TDP subtype.
 Indeed, a recent study described features of LATE-NC including both similarities and differences from type A FTLD-TDP (Josephs et al., 2019).
 In addition to limbic structures, TDP-43 proteinopathy in LATE has also been described in the olfactory bulb, neocortex, basal ganglia, and less frequently in brainstem (Josephs et al., 2008; Geser et al., 2010; Josephs and Dickson, 2016; Nelson et al., 2018).
 Immunoelectron microscopy showed that the TDP-43 inclusions have a fibrillary ultrastructure composed of bundled 10–20-nm diameter straight filaments (Lin and Dickson, 2008; Lin et al., 2009), often accompanied by electron dense granules (Cairns et al., 2007b; Robinson et al., 2013).